oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 5. On the API screen you can see your organization URL(s) and a tab called **Tokens**.
 Click the **Tokens** tab.

-6. On the Token page, you can manage and see all the tokens you created.
+6. On the Token page, you can manage and see all the tokens you've created.
 You can't see the token's value after creating it, so save the token information somewhere secure.
 Click **Create Token**.

 7. Follow the Create Token wizard to make your new token, and save the value to put in the CLI when prompted for credentials.